ManasRanjanSahoo11/AgreeVerse-app/README.md

 # Welcome! to AgreeVerse App 👋👋🏿👋🏽

 ## Project Overview
-This full-stack web application was built using React for the frontend, Node.js with Express for the backend, and MongoDB as the database.
-The application follows the MVC architecture and provides a seamless user experience.
+This full-stack web application was built using React for the front end, Node.js with Express for the back end, and MongoDB as the database.
+It follows the MVC architecture and provides a seamless user experience.

 ## Features
-- User authentication (JWT-based authentication)
+- User authentication (JWT-based authentication, and Google authentication using passport.js)
 - CRUD operations
 - Responsive UI with React & Tailwind CSS
 - RESTful API built with Express.js
 - MongoDB database for data storage
-- State management using React Context API/Redux (if applicable)
+- State management using React Context API

 ## Tech Stack
 ### Frontend:
 - **React.js**
-- **Tailwind CSS/Material UI** (choose one based on your project)
+- **Tailwind CSS**
 - **React Router**
 - **Axios** for API calls